thurm64/miton.si/sitelen/md/echo_patch.md

-# How to patch your Echo VR install on Standalone
+# How to patch your Echo VR install on Quest Standalone

 These are the steps that worked for me - your mileage may vary.